 Unemployment Rate in the United States averaged 5.77 percent from 1948 until 2021, reaching an all time high of 14.80 percent in April of 2020 and a record low of 2.50 percent in May of 1953.
 This page provides the latest reported value for - United States Unemployment Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-United States Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2021.
+United States Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on December of 2021.

 Unemployment Rate in the United States is expected to be 5.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the United States Unemployment Rate is projected to trend around 5.00 percent in 2022 and 4.30 percent in 2023, according to our econometric models.